 - PLUS Program Facilitators: The Purposeful Living Units Serve (PLUS) volunteers assist participants in a variety of ways.
 The 16-20 month program focuses on community living and cognitive changes for successful lifestyle changes.
 The offenders are required to complete all required classes and participate in community service.
 The community service ranges from making quilts to volunteering in various areas throughout the facility.
 The required classes focus on effective communication, healthy lifestyles, transition preparation, and victim impact.
 The PLUS offenders are held accountable and learn to accept responsibility for their actions.
 Their successful completion is a positive impact in the incarcerated community as well as their re-entry into society.

 - Fabric, thread, and batting for the PLUS Program.

 - Books (from vendors) for the religious library.

-Please contact the Community Involvement Coordinator if you are interesting in volunteering or making a donation.
+Please contact the Community Engagement Coordinator if you are interested in volunteering or making a donation.
 For general volunteer information, please visit the IDOC Volunteer page.